MITHaystack/HOPS/README.md

 `$ cmake ../` \
 `$ make && make install`

+After the build is complete, you can put all of the hops executables in your PATH by running:

+`source <hops-install>/bin/hops.bash`

+where <hops-install> is the HOPS4 installation directory

 To change the default options or if a library is not automatically found and you need to specify a directory path in order for it to be located, use the command line interface ccmake (cmake-curses-gui) in place of cmake.
 This will open a CLI GUI where you may change various parameters.
-An example of this (with some optional dependencies turned on, e.g. OpenCL) is shown below:
+An example of this (with some optional dependencies turned on/off, e.g. OpenCL, PyBind11, etc.) is shown below:
 ```
  BASH_PROGRAM                     /usr/bin/bash
  BUILD_DOXYGEN_REF                OFF